 His Life Post Retirement

-Sir C. V. Raman, after his retirement in 1948 from the Indian Institute of Science, remained active as the director of The Raman Institute of Research until his demise in 1970.
+Sir C. V. Raman, after his retirement in 1948 from the Indian Institute of Science, remained active as the director of The Raman Institute of Research until his demise on November 21, 1970.
 He is still remembered for his contribution to the field of science and for his intellect.

 National Science Day is celebrated in India on 28 February each year to mark the discovery of the Raman effect by Indian physicist Sir Chandrasekhara Venkata Raman on 28 February 1928.